This page may contain affiliate links. Read my full disclosure here.

 Healthy Shamrock Shake

-Lets be real here.
+Let’s be real here.
 This is a green smoothie dressed up as a Shamrock Shake.
+And honestly, there is nothing wrong with enjoying a Shamrock Shake from McDonald’s once a season if that is

-But the truth is, I just can’t handle a real Shamrock Shake.
-The one time I ever had one, I felt sick the entire day with a stomachache and a headache.
+Personally, I just can’t handle a real Shamrock Shake.
+The last time I had one, I felt sick the entire day with a stomachache and a headache.
 Perhaps it was all that sugar, perhaps all of those mystery ingredients?
 Regardless, I felt like crap.

-Needless to say, drinking this version leaves me feeling so much better, mentally and physically.
-Just proof that a whole-foods, plant-based approach is always best for our health and happiness.
+Drinking this version leaves me feeling so much better, mentally and physically, and doesn’t leave me feeling like I’ve missed out on anything.
+Proof that a whole-foods approach is always best for our health and wellness.

 The Traditional Shamrock Shake